What we learned in London from resourceful designers

 Each year during London Design Festival (LDF) the British Council invites key design industry figures from around the world to join them for the Design Connections programme.
 The delegation takes a unique, curated tour of the festival, meeting leading UK designers, curators, design organisations as well as discovering new work and gaining new relationships.
 This year we were invited to participate.
-This is part one of our “Things we learned at Design Connections” series.
+This is some of what we learned at Design Connections.

 “Challenge yourself with what you have.”
 Max Frommeld